Corporate Registries - Searches & Registrations

 - had a direct relationship with the corporation before it was dissolved

-Corporations cannot be revived if they have been dissolved for 5 or more years.
+Corporations cannot be revived if they have been struck for 10 or more years.
 The property of a dissolved corporation is transferred to the Government of Alberta and can only be claimed back within a certain time period.

 Please contact our office for further details to revive a specific corporate entity.